Kash-Pandz/MD_SIMULATION/README.md

 ### protein-ligand system

-The `python prepare_protein_ligand_complex.py` script allows a protein-ligand system to be prepared, minimised and comnverted to gromacs format.
+The `python prepare_protein_ligand_complex.py` script allows a protein-ligand system to be setup, minimised and converted to gromacs format.
 The ligand AMBER FF parameters are derived using antechamber.

 The following command can be used: